manuqs33/Hotel-Managemenet-Project/README.md

 2) GET http://0.0.0.0:8000/rooms/id/
 This retrieves a Room by id.

-The goal of these method is to send information to be shown in the Front End, so the user can choose a Room and make a reservation.
+The goal of these methods is to send information to be shown in the Front End, so the user can choose a Room and make a reservation.

 For Bookings, we've set  endpoints:
 1) GET http://0.0.0.0:8000/bookings/